noahehall/multicloud/providers/aws/services/networkingContentDelivery/vpc-gateways.md

   - can scope the route to all destinations not explicitly known to the route table (0.0.0.0/0 for IPv4)
   - can scope the route to a narrower range of IP addresses; e.g. only specific public IPv4 addresses instead 0.0.0.0/0
   - can scope the route to specific IPs of other aws resources outside your VPC

-## Customer Gateway (CG)

-- physical/software appliance you own/manage in your onpremise network

-## VPN Gateway (VPNG)

-- gateway on the AWS side of a site-to-site VPN connection

-## Direct Connect Gateway (DCG)

-- establishes connections that spans VPCs across multiple regions

 ## nat gateways (NG)